 2020-21 Performing Arts Series Events

-Join in conversation with a group of artists and curators as they reflect on Moten's critical influence on their practices.
+A conversation with a group of artists and curators as they reflected on Moten's critical influence on their practices.

-Our first artist in this experimental format will be Nia Love.
-Love came to campus for a fall residency in the Dance Program with major support from the 360° Course Clusters and engaged with with this year’s Flexner Lecturer, Fred Moten.
-In March 2021, Love will come to campus for a spring residency and will share the results of her research with the campus and Performing Arts Series' audiences.
-Check back here and sign up for the Arts Newsletter for updates on this and future events.
+love came to campus for a fall residency in the Dance Program with major support from the 360° Course Clusters and engaged with this year’s Flexner Lecturer, Fred Moten.
+In March 2021, love came to campus for a spring residency and shared the results of her research with the campus and Performing Arts Series' audiences.

 About the Bryn Mawr College Performing Arts Series